SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             prevent-sign-command-exploit=true
         }
         general {
+            # The directory for Sponge plugin configurations, relative to the
+            # execution root or specified as an absolute path.
+            # Note that the default: "${CANONICAL_GAME_DIR}/config"
+            # is going to use the "plugins" directory in the root game directory.
+            # If you wish for plugin configs to reside within a child of the configuration
+            # directory, change the value to, for example, "${CANONICAL_CONFIG_DIR}/sponge/plugins".
+            # Note: It is not recommended to set this to "${CANONICAL_CONFIG_DIR}/sponge", as there is
+            # a possibility that plugin configurations can conflict the Sponge core configurations.
+            config-dir="${CANONICAL_GAME_DIR}/config"
             # Disable warning messages to server admins
             disable-warnings=false
             # Additional directory to search for plugins, relative to the